Commands

 By default, the 128K RAM bank loader (which is 39-45 bytes long, depending on the number of RAM banks to load) is placed one above the CLEAR address.
 Use the --loader option to place it at an alternative address.
 The lowest usable address with the --clear option on a bare 128K Spectrum is 23977 (0x5DA9) if a loading screen is used, or 23957 (0x5D95) otherwise.

-By default, 128K RAM banks 0, 1, 3, 4, 6 and 7 are added to the TAP file.
+By default, 128K RAM banks 0, 1, 3, 4, 6 and 7 are added to the tape file.
 If one or more of these RAM banks are not required, use the --banks option to specify a smaller set of RAM banks to add.
 If none of these RAM banks are required, use , (a single comma) as the argument to the --banks option.
 The contents of RAM banks 5 and 2 - from the --begin address and up to but not including the --end address (if given) - are included in the main code block on the tape.

 Version